Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ### Troubleshooting empty log query results

-If your Kusto query returns empty no logs, please validate the following:
+If your Kusto query returns empty or has no logs, please validate the following:

 - You have the right workspace ID
 - You're setting the correct time interval for the query.
 Try expanding the time interval for your query to see if that returns any results.